epiverse-trace/serofoi/README.md

 #### Model 2.
 Time-varying Force-of-Infection (epidemic model)

-For the *epidemic model,* a larger number of iterations is required for achieving convergence, as it fits a yearly FoI from a binomial distribution.
-The number of iterations required may depend on the number of years reflected by the difference between year of the serosurvey and the maximum age-class sampled.
+For the *epidemic model,* a larger number of iterations is required for achieving convergence, as it fits yearly FoI values from a binomial distribution.
+The number of iterations required may depend on the number of years, reflected by the difference between year of the serosurvey and the maximum age-class sampled.

 ``` r